openyurtio/openyurt/README.md

   the node controller and the unit controller (to be released) for different edge computing use cases.
 For example, the Pods in the nodes that are in the `autonomy` mode will not be evicted from APIServer even if the node heartbeats are missing.
-- **Yurt tunnel server**: It connects with the `TunnelAgent` daemon running in each edge node via a reverse proxy to establish a secure network access between the cloud site control plane and the edge nodes that are connected to the intranet (to be released).
+- **Yurt tunnel (server/agent)**: It connects with the `TunnelAgent` daemon running in each edge node via a reverse proxy to establish a secure network access between the cloud site control plane and the edge nodes that are connected to the intranet.

 ## Getting started